-In addition, if an employee of any consultant involved with City housing programs is on the waiting list waitlist for any BMR unit, all review of that employee's application must be performed by the City.
-In order to track The City will screen for applicants who potentially that fall under this conflict of interest policy, the City will ensure that the waitlist of BMR Program applicants contains the employer and position for each person on the waitlist when verifying income sources and employers at the time of application.
+In addition, if an employee of any consultant involved with City housing programs is on the waitlist for any BMR unit, all review of that employee's application must be performed by the City.
+The City will screen for applicants that fall under this conflict of interest policy when verifying income sources and employers at the time of application.

 2.2.
-2.3.
 Priority Point Placement System

 The City has established a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
-While not a minimum requirement, the selection of BMR tenants and homebuyers will be based on a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
-Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, with an additional priority point awarded to public employees who work in Cupertino (for instance, teachers, other school district employees, and city employees, including police and firefighters, fire, post office, etc.).
+Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, with an additional priority point awarded to public employees who work in Cupertino (for instance, school district employees, City employees, police, fire, post office, etc.).
 The priority point placement system point scale is listed below.
-Applicants must qualify for priority points at the time of application and again at the time of review for a BMR purchase or rental unit.
+Applicants must qualify for priority points at the time of application and again at the time of review for a BMR ownership or rental unit.